-Rule 58 was revised to provide that the record of the contested case must include copies of all relevant sentencing sheets in sentence calculation matters.
 In every case, copies of all specific policies relied upon by the agency must likewise be included in the record.

 - 59. Notice of Appeal.
-The notice of appeal from the final decision to be heard by the Administrative Law Court shall be filed with the Court and a copy served on each party, including the agency, within thirty (30) days of receipt of the decision from which the appeal is taken.
-The notice shall be on the form prescribed by the Court pursuant to Rule 57 and shall contain the following information: - A. the name, address, SCDC number, and telephone number of the party requesting the appeal, and the name, address, and telephone number of the attorney or other authorized representative, if any, representing that party; - B. a brief factual basis for each expressly and specifically asserted constitutional violation; - C. a copy of the final decision which is the subject of the appeal and the date received; - D. proof of service of the notice of appeal on all parties.
+The notice of appeal from the final decision to be heard by the Administrative Law Court shall be filed with the Court and a copy served on each party, including the agency, within thirty (3) days of receipt of the decision from which the appeal is taken.
+The notice shall be on a form prescribed by the Court pursuant to Rule 57 and shall contain the following information: - A. the name, address, SCDC number, and telephone number of the party requesting the appeal, and the name, address, and telephone number of the attorney or other authorized representative, if any, representing that party; - B. a brief factual basis for each specific constitutional violation asserted; - C. a copy of the final decision that is the subject of the appeal and the date of receipt; and - D. proof of service of the notice of appeal on all parties.